 Apprenticeship Standards Engineering Fitter

-On completion of the task a fitter will hand over the product and prepare the work area for the next task by checking equipment meets the standards required to operate.
-They may be based in a workshop or clients premises - this may include hazardous environments.
+On completion of the task, a fitter will hand over the product and prepare the work area for the next task by checking that equipment meets the standards required to operate.
+They may be based in a workshop or at a client's premises - this may include hazardous environments.

 Apprentices without level 2 English and maths will need to achieve this level prior to taking the End-Point Assessment.